 Ohio drivers also have the option of meeting the financial responsibility requirements of the state by getting a certificate of proof of financial responsibility, instead of carrying auto insurance coverage, though this is not the most cost effective or common option.
 If you choose to purchase UIM coverage, then you can only purchase as much UIM coverage as you have liability coverage.
 If you wish to increase the UIM coverage, you will have to likewise increase the liability coverage.

-Ohio is not a state where UIM coverage is required, as in some states, but it is highly recommended by the Chester Law Group and other legal professionals.
+Ohio is not a state where UIM coverage is required, as in some states, but it is highly recommended by the Ohio Car Accident Lawyers and other legal professionals.
 This is because although you can seek any uncovered damages from the responsible party through civil litigation, there is no guarantee that they will ever pay you, even if you are successful in getting a judgment against them.
 With UIM coverage, you can rest assured that your damages will be covered without all of the hassle of litigation.

 Anyone who fails to carry auto insurance in Cleveland will face certain penalties for driving without coverage.
 For example, the person can have their license suspended for as much as 90 days, or even an entire year if there are multiple offenses.
 They will then have to pay as much $75 to get their license back for a first offense, and $500 for further offenses.

-If you’ve been in an auto accident in Cleveland, Ohio, and you have further questions or concerns about how the law applies to your case, contact the compassionate Cleveland, OH car wreck lawyers at Chester Law Group to learn more.
+If you’ve been in an auto accident in Cleveland, Ohio, and you have further questions or concerns about how the law applies to your case, contact the compassionate Cleveland, OH car wreck lawyers at Ohio Car Accident Lawyers to learn more.